BasicWolf/archived-kaylee/doc/src/tutorial/server_side.rst

 Kaylee importing system to recognize it::

   class MonteCarloPi(Project):
-      mode = AUTO_PROJECT_MODE
       ...

-:attr:`Project.mode` tells Kaylee how project tasks are going to be solved: automatically, without a user being even notified about them or manually, involving the user.
-The ``MonteCarloPi`` project is fully automated and requires no user interaction.
-Thus, its mode is set to :data:`AUTO_PROJECT_MODE <project.AUTO_PROJECT_MODE>`.

 What kind of configuration is required in order to initialize the project?
 As it was discussed in :ref:`tutorial-requirements` and implemented in